-1.8: A link within the Blackboard course leads to an instructor introduction, and one is included in the first day of class.
+1.8: An instructor bio is included on the course information page, and according to the class session outlines, an introduction is included in the first day of class.

 1.9: Nothing in the syllabus or outlines indicates that students are asked to introduce themselves.